jarombouts/yougottaclick/README.md

 But coming from Python at my day job, it's just wonderful how you get crazy performance and seamless concurrency with zero headaches
 (LOOKING AT YOU PYTHON `multiprocessing` OR `asyncio`)

+Every 60 seconds, the current bitfield and the cumulative number of clicks are written to disk, so the state persists (somewhat; minus all the edits since saving of course) between restarts.